Five Retail Sales Training Tips From Selling Shoes

 Blow that, and you were back at the bottom.

-Don't satisfy them; you'd get product returns that cut into your paycheck.
+If you didn't satisfy them, you'd get product returns that cut into your paycheck.

 Because of that, you had to build trust with a customer quickly and, knowing how much guys hate to shop, make it easy for them to get their annual footwear purchases out of the way.
-Which meant always looking for the higher ticket via helping the customer get what they wanted.
+This meant always looking for the higher ticket by helping the customer get what they wanted.

 Selling shoes in a store has to be better than online